Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 --------------------|----------------------|----------------
 Mintime             | Integer              | Minimum time for this transaction.
 Maxtime             | Integer              | Maximum time for this transaction.
-ExtHash             | Hash                 | If the transaction version is known, this must be 32 zero-bytes.
+ExtHash             | [ExtStruct](#extstruct) | If the transaction version is known, this must be 32 zero-bytes.

 #### TimeRange Validation

 1. Verify that `Mintime` is equal to or less than the `Mintime` specified in the [transaction header](#txheader).
 2. Verify that `Maxtime` is either zero, or is equal to or greater than the `Maxtime` specified in the [transaction header](#txheader).
+3. If the transaction version is 1: verify that the `ExtHash` is the all-zero hash.

 ### Mux 1